Coronary artery disease

 • you smoke

-• you have a family history of diabetes, high cholesterol, heart attack or stroke2
+• you have a family history (parent, brother or sister) of diabetes, high cholesterol, heart attack or stroke

 • you have gestational diabetes (diabetes during pregnancy) or prediabetes